 The engine was designed as a pusher with the propeller at the rear driven from a reduction shaft that ran parallel to the crank shaft of cage less ball bearings.
 An original Bugatti Royale clutch mechanism has been sourced to link the engine to the gearbox and operate a period Hispano-Suiza multi plate clutch.
 The Diatto badged 4 speed gear box drives two huge sprocket shafts and chains to the the rear axle.
 The famed “Bugatti Hunter” Raffaelie found the engine in the Biscaretti Collection in the 1960s where it had languished for nearing half a century.
 A short stay at a French Museum with a new owner resulted in an attempt to marry the chassis engine and gearbox into a running car during the late 1990’s.
 The present owner is keen to see the concept completed and had uncovered a huge amount of history relating Bugatti with Diatto.

-The first outing for this 16ltr, 8cyl, 16 valve engined car was planned to be at Montlhery Vintage Revival in May 2021 but this has been cancelled due to the C-19 virus concerns.
-We are hoping to run the engine before Christmas 2020 and are working on an automotive oil system rather than the aero engine supply.
+The first outing for this 16ltr, 8cyl, 16 valve engined car was planned to be at Montlhery Vintage Revival in May 2021 but this has been postponed due to the C-19 virus concerns.
+We ran the engine before Goodwood FOS 2021 where it attended but as a static.
+We are working on an automotive oil system rather than the aero engine supply.
 Twin magnetos and two carburettors provide the fuel and spark to ignite the mixture and power this two seater Edwardian monster race open wheeler.
+Due to attend the 2022 Vintage Monthlery in May all is looking good